wolfsonuser/js-e2e-express-mongodb/README.md

 ---
 # JavaScript end-to-end Express.js app with a MongoDB database

-For a complete tutorial, please use the [Microsoft Documentation tutorial found here](https://docs.microsoft.com/azure/developer/javascript/tutorial/web-app-mongodb).
+* MongoDB tutorial - For a complete tutorial, please use the [Microsoft Documentation tutorial found here](https://docs.microsoft.com/azure/developer/javascript/tutorial/web-app-mongodb).

+### MongoDB tutorial information

 The sample code is a JavaScript server written with Express.js and the native MongoDB API.
 The user adds data ( 2 text fields), can view data, and delete a single row or all rows.